DisneyGaming/openstream-server/README.md

 ## Note:
-- The Windows key is not passed through by Moonlight, therefore Openstream maps Right-Alt key to the Windows key
+- The Windows key is not passed through by Moonlight, therefore Opentrea maps Right-Alt key to the Windows key
 - If you set Video Bitrate to 0.5Mb/s:
-	- Openstream will use CRF or QP to controll the quality of the stream.
+	- Opentrea will use CRF or QP to controll the quality of the stream.
 (See example configuration file for more details)
 	- This is less CPU intensive and it has lower average bandwith requirements compared to manually setting bitrate to acceptable quality
-	- However, it has higher peak bitrates, forcing Openstream to drop entire frames when streaming 1080P due to their size.
+	- However, it has higher peak bitrates, forcing Opentrea to drop entire frames when streaming 1080P due to their size.
 	- When this happens, the video portion of the stream appears to be frozen.
 	- This is rare enough that using this for the desktop environment is tolerable (in my opinion), however for gaming not so much.